 Harpers Ferry is located where the Shenandoah and Potomac rivers meet.
+Also, there is no ” ‘ ” in the word Harpers.
 It’s about a 3 1/2 hour drive from Pittsburgh, PA., 1 hour from Baltimore, Maryland and 1 hour and 15 minutes from DC.

 Rich in history, perfect for those who love outdoors from hiking to white water rafting, there’s a lot to do in the area.
 Here’s my ‘Best of Harpers Ferry West Virginia.’

 Best Of Harpers Ferry West Virginia- Our Beginning

 For me, all of the best trips have some kind of story behind them.
 Of course, I have one for our ride to Harpers Ferry, West Virginia.
 Unlike our day, your ride should be easy… if you don’t hit rain! (lol) I think we drove in the worst conditions ever from Pittsburgh to Harpers Ferry.